 The Graduate School offers students a broad range of financial assistance options that help with tuition and living expenses while they are pursuing an advanced degree.
-David Shafer (dmshafer@ncsu.edu) is the Assistant Dean of the Graduate School and oversees funding opportunities available specifically for graduate students.
-Courtney Hughes (chughes5@ncsu.edu) is the Graduate Fellowship Specialist.
+David Shafer (dmshafer@ncsu.edu) is the Assistant Dean of Outreach and Diversity.
+Courtney Hughes (chughes5@ncsu.edu) is the Graduate Fellowship Director.
 General questions about federal student aid or the FAFSA should be directed to the Office of Scholarships and Financial Aid.